plisko/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plotWeekdayWeekend](figure/plotWeekdayWeekend.png)

-In weekdays, the maximum value of the average 5-minute interval number of steps is *230.3556 steps* and is reached at the *835° 5-minute interval* of the day.
+In weekdays, the maximum value of the average 5-minute interval number of steps is *230.4889 steps* and is reached at the *835° 5-minute interval* of the day.

-In weekends, the maximum value of the average 5-minute interval number of steps is *166.625 steps* and is reached at the *915° 5-minute interval* of the day.
+In weekends, the maximum value of the average 5-minute interval number of steps is *166.75 steps* and is reached at the *915° 5-minute interval* of the day.

-(note that the cleaning operation has not changed the same statistics computed over all days)